GabrielMoreau/winsoft-main/engaugedigitizer/README.md

 # Engauge Digitizer - Digitalize curve image to data point

-The Engauge Digitizer tool accepts image files (like PNG, JPEG and TIFF) containing graphs, and recovers the data points from those graphs.
+The Engauge Digitizer is a free and open-source tool taht accepts image files (like PNG, JPEG and TIFF) containing graphs, and recovers the data points from those graphs.
 The resulting data points are usually used as input to other software applications.

 * Website : https://markummitchell.github.io/engauge-digitizer/
 * Wikipedia : https://fr.wikipedia.org/wiki/EngaugeDigitizer